-Jeffrey Jerome Cohen's research examines phenomena that are paradoxically alien and intimate to the human.
-His publications examine the multilingual literatures of the British archipelago; what monsters reveal about the cultures that dream them; the ways in which postcolonial studies, critical animal studies, queer theory, postmodernism and posthumanism help to better understand the texts and cultures of the Middle Ages (and might be transformed by that encounter); the limits and the creativity of taxonomic impulses; the complexities of time when thought outside of progress narratives; vibrant materialism, object-oriented ontology, and other methods for discerning the complicated vitality of what is supposed to be inanimate; and ecological theory.
+Jeffrey Jerome Cohen's research examines phenomena that are paradoxically alien and intimate.
+His publications examine multilingual literatures of the British archipelago and how they contest an easy narrative of the triumph of English; how queer theory, critical race studies and posthumanism might help us to better understand the texts and cultures of the Middle Ages, and how our contemporary moment might be transformed by that encounter; the complexities of time and history when thought outside of easy progress narratives; and the complicated liveliness of what is supposed to be inanimate.
+Much of his current work brings to fruition a longtime engagement with the environmental humanities and ecological theory.
+He is a founding member of the MLA Forum on Ecocriticism and Environmental Humanities and an active member of ASLE.
 His research has been funded by the American Council of Learned Societies and the Guggenheim Foundation.
 He blogs at In the Middle.

 Ph.D., English and American Literature and Language, Harvard University, 1992.

-Stories of Stone: An Inhuman Ecology.
+Stone: An Ecology of the Inhuman.
 University of Minnesota Press, 2015.

-Elemental Ecocriticism.
+Elemental Ecocriticism: Thinking with Earth, Air, Water and Fire.
 University of Minnesota Press, 2015.
 Editor, with Lowell Duckert.